ZhenyingZhu/StudyNotes/AIAndData.md

 Claude Opus is better for large scale, Sonnet is for shorter.

+GPT 5.6 Sol is the strongest, Luna is cheaper.

 ### Claude Sonnet 4.5

 AI is very untrustworthy when dealing with complicate code base.
 It will make up stuff and go in circles when it is deeper.